trailofbits/mcp-context-protector/README.md

 # To do

-* Add support for proxying resources
+* Add support for quarantined tool responses using guardrail providers
-* Add "strict mode" where approval must take place outside the host app (e.g., CLI)